-- Statement No. 87, Leases - Statement No. 91, Conduit Debt Obligations - Statement No. 92, Omnibus - Statement No. 93, Replacement of Interbank Offered Rates - Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements - Statement No. 96, Subscription-Based Information Technology Arrangements - Statement No. 97, Certain Component Unit Criteria and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans -- An Amendment of GASB Statements No. 14 and No. 84 and a Supersession of GASB Statement No. 32 - Statement No. 99, Omnibus 2022 - Statement No. 100, Accounting Changes and Error Corrections an amendment of GASB Statement No. 62 - Statement No. 101, Compensated Absences
+- Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements - Statement No. 96, Subscription-Based Information Technology Arrangements - Statement No. 99, Omnibus 2022 - Statement No. 100, Accounting Changes and Error Corrections an amendment of GASB Statement No. 62 - Statement No. 101, Compensated Absences